Album artwork for Jason Sharp's A Boat Upon Its Blood, an experimental electro-acoustic composition based on the breath and heart rate.

 Album packaging design and visual identity for the Barr Brothers Sleeping Operator.
 In collaboration with artist Brigitte Henry.

 Intimate Distance is a limited edition newsprint zine that presents a selection of photographs by Montréal-based photographer Vo Thien Viet.
 Thien’s photography played a crucial role on the front lines during the student protests in Québec in 2012.
-This collection proposes a transition, a more subtle, personal and holistic documentation of moments that make up a politically engaged life.
+This collection proposes a transition, a more subtle and personal documentation of moments that make up a politically engaged life.

 This graphic was originally conceived as a solidarity statement with the people of Ferguson and their right to resist police oppression, to challenge the dominant media narrative and its reasoning of the riots.
 With further development, the series acts as a generalised critique of the liberal mindset, and as positive, flowering even, encouragement for those who critically oppose it.